 (4) If asked by the Minister, the Director must give a copy of a notice under subsection (2) to the Minister.

-[Section 50 amended by No. 33 of 2010 s.
+[Section 50 amended: No. 33 of 2010 s.
 23.]

 51. Provider must report on remedial action

 (1) Within 45 days after a provider receives notice under section 50(2), or before the end of any extension of time granted by the Director, the provider must report in writing to the Director what action the provider has taken to remedy the matter.